If you are trying to fundraise without an annual fundraising plan, you are trying to bake a pie with a lot of ingredients but no recipe.

 1. Learn from the past.

-- Can it be TWEAKED and made better?
+- Can we tweak it and make it better?

-If your nonprofit is brand new, you can skip this step.
+If your nonprofit is new, you get to skip this step.
 But … be ready to do it next year.
-So track your data this year and you’ll be all set for this step next year!
+So, take the time to track your data this year and you’ll be all set for this step next year!

 2. Set an Impact Goal.

 Every nonprofit needs direction so they can stay focused throughout the year.
 What they need is an Impact Goal which is a beacon to guide you through your journey and ward off distractions.

 An Impact Goal defines the impact your nonprofit will make this year.
-It’s a quantifiable effect your organization’s team agrees on and everyone moves toward it together.
+It’s a quantifiable, specific, measurable goal your organization’s team agrees is important and doable if everyone works together.

 - An animal rescue group might aim to increase the number of animals they save by 25%.

-- A food bank might work to add another 100,000 meals served.
+- A food bank might intend to serve an additional 100,000 meals.

 3. Set 3 critical goals.